dj-pearson/Roblox-Tycoon/Documentation/ConsolidationPlan.md

 - Identify required tiles for progression
 - Control floor unlocking

-### TileDataGenerator
-- Generate tile data from models
-- Apply attribute templates
-- Organize tiles by category and type
-- Calculate prices and income values

 ## Global Studio Functions
 Studio-only global functions have been provided for testing: